Dispute and Resolution

 The Referees then advised as follows: “We adhere to our original motion, and further, we do not supply referees at any Leagues affiliated with the BRL until this matter be satisfactorily settled.”
 This meant that the Juniors also came under the threat, and with the automatic disqualification of the Referees Association your League was compelled to form a new body.

 In response to advertisements in the daily press, some twenty odd referees and old players offered their services, and a fresh Constitution was drawn up placing the new body under they direct control of your League.
 A scale of bonuses to be paid referees for intercity, senior club, linesmen, and junior games, was also drawn up.
 The services of Mr L Kearney were enlisted to coach the referees.
-An improved standard of refereeing was the result, and your Committee look forward to promoting even a higher standard among these officials in the coming season.
+An improved standard of refereeing was the result, and the association looked forward to promoting even a higher standard among these officials in the coming season.

-As a result of the above, the BRL took direct control of the Association endorsed a new constitution under which any decisions made by referees had to be endorsed by the BRL.
-This system remained for the years 1927 and 1928.
+As a result, the BRL took direct control of the Association endorsed a new constitution under which any decisions made by referees had to be endorsed by the BRL.
+This system remained for two years.
 In 1928 the then Secretary of the Queensland Rugby Leagues, Harry Sunderland tried desperately to convince the Association to return the to QRL field because of the English Tour that season.
-His efforts failed and only one member, Cecil Broadfoot left, joined the Toowoomba Association and refereed the Test Match in Brisbane.
+His efforts failed and only one member, Cecil Broadfoot left, joined the Toowoomba Association and officiated the Test Match in Brisbane.

 Somewhat of a curiosity in the game during the 1920s and 1930s was referee John Barron “Jack” Quinlan.
 Jack was a sporting nut who enjoyed playing rugby union and boxing in Wide Bay before signing up for the Great War.
 He was enlisted with the 11th reinforcements of the 9th infantry battalion AIF and saw service at Pozieres, where during the offensive became one of the 23,000 Australian casualties at the battle.
 He received German gunfire wounds to both arms on the 23rd July 1916.
 Complications saw Quinlan lose his left arm altogether.
 His footballing and boxing days over, he returned to Australia on the 11th May 1917 and took up residency at Yeerongpilly.